About Chrysler World Dealership

 The concept is simple - merge three of the most-respected small town auto dealers from Green Bay's surrounding communities into a modern mega-dealership, situate the facility in a semi-rural area just north of Green Bay, incorporate on-site full service capability, and bring in the top auto technicians and sales professionals in the business to assist customers.

-And pull it all off with a friendly, family approach, giving customers the best price on Chrysler, Dodge, and Jeep vehicles without the confrontation usually associated with the buying of cars, vans, and sport utility vehicles.
+And pull it all off with a friendly, family approach, giving customers the best price on Chrysler, Dodge, Jeep and Ram vehicles without the confrontation usually associated with the buying of cars, vans, and sport utility vehicles.

-Chrysler World's creation was the result of a merging of Ehlinger Garage in Suring, Zahn's Chrysler-Jeep in Gillett, and Northland Motors in Coleman into one new facility, within arms reach of Green Bay, yet accessible to surrounding rural areas, northern Wisconsin and the Upper Peninsula of Michigan.
+Chrysler World's creation was the result of a merging of Ehlinger Garage in Suring, Zahn's Chrysler-Jeep in Gillett, and Northland Motors in Coleman, into one new facility, within arms reach of Green Bay, yet accessible to surrounding rural areas, northern Wisconsin and the Upper Peninsula of Michigan.
 "The idea was to combine those three smaller stores into a much larger store that could service the area more effectively with a better facility," Winarski said.
-"We just felt it was a natural progression.to consolidate those stores and put them in a prime location for the retail customer."
+"We just felt it was a natural progression to consolidate those stores and put them in a prime location for our retail customers."

 To qualify for the project, Winarski worked with Chrysler to establish trade areas and meet company standards for Five-Star sales and service.
 Previously, the Abrams, Stiles, Oconto, and Oconto Falls areas were closed sales points - no Chrysler dealers served the areas - so Chrysler World's location would also fill that gap.

-By displaying a wide cross section of cars, vans, trucks, and sport utility vehicles from several brands, customers can shop and test drive numerous choices all in one location.
+By displaying a wide cross section of cars, vans, trucks, and sport utility vehicles from multiple brands, customers can shop and test drive numerous choices all in one location.
 Previously, franchises representing those brands were scattered throughout the region and buyers at those smaller dealerships had few choices.
-"We thought with all the Chrysler brands - Chrysler, Dodge, and Jeep - with Chrysler going upscale, Dodge being a volume segment, and Jeep being a sport utility leader, that it was a natural to combine all those at one location because many of the previous small stores might have only had one or maybe two of the brands," said Winarski.
+"We thought with all the Chrysler brands - Chrysler, Dodge, Jeep, and Ram - with Chrysler going upscale, Dodge being a volume segment, and Jeep being a sport utility leader, and Ram the fastest growing truck brand, that it was natural to combine all those at one location because many of the previous small stores might have only had one or maybe two of the brands," said Winarski.

 For more information, visit the Chrysler World web site at: www.chryslerworld.com.